nascimentoliveira/concept-A-back-4/README.md

 ### **2. List all classes**

-To view all classes, you must do a `get` method in the https://concept-a-api-2.onrender.com/classes route.
+To view all classes, you must do a `GET` method in the `/classes` route.
 The API will respond with a message in the following format:

 ```bash
 [